 NOTE 2—Examples of the negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s schedule include individual TWT and schedule for WNM sleep mode.

-NOTE 3 – A WUR non-AP STA can be in Active mode or PS mode if the WUR non-AP STA is in WUR mode or WUR mode suspend.
-A WUR non-AP STA can be in the awake state or the doze state if the WUR non-AP STA is in WUR mode or WUR mode suspend.

-NOTE 4 – The WUR power state of a WUR non-AP STA is implementation specific if the WUR non-AP STA is in the awake state.
+(#2238)NOTE 3 – The WUR power state of a WUR non-AP STA is implementation specific if the WUR non-AP STA is in the awake state.

 If a WUR non-AP STA is in WUR mode suspend, then: